surreal-03/legendary-waddle/data/README.md

 JWT Data Science Testing Latency Optimization Stay hungry, stay foolish.
 Algorithm Multi-threading Load Balancing To be the best, you must be able to handle the worst.
 Scalability Event Sourcing
 DevOps Containerization RabbitMQ Database Multi-threading JWT Edge Computing I find that the harder I work, the more luck I seem to have.
 Distributed Systems
 OAuth Great things never come from comfort zones.
 WebSockets Zero Downtime Deployment Version Control Deployment RabbitMQ Database Indexing Load Balancing JavaScript
+React Success is not in what you have, but who you are.
+Kubernetes Optimization Don't be afraid to give up the good to go for the great.